icopy-site/awesome-cn/docs/awesome/static-analysis.md

 - [ApplicationInspector](https://github.com/microsoft/ApplicationInspector) — Creates reports of over 400 rule patterns for feature detection (e.g. the use of cryptography or version control in apps).

 - [ArchUnit](https://www.archunit.org) — Unit test your Java or Kotlin architecture.

+- [ast-grep](https://ast-grep.github.io/) — ast-grep is a powerful tool designed for managing code at scale using Abstract Syntax Trees (AST).
+Think of it as a hybrid of grep, eslint, and codemod, with the ability to search, lint, and rewrite code based on its structure rather than plain text.
+It supports multiple languages and is designed to be extensible, allowing you to register custom languages.

 - [Atom-Beautify](https://atom.io/packages/atom-beautify) :warning: — Beautify HTML, CSS, JavaScript, PHP, Python, Ruby, Java, C, C++, C#, Objective-C, CoffeeScript, TypeScript, Coldfusion, SQL, and more in Atom editor.